 Kai Petainen is the Tozzi Trading Floor manager and an adjunct finance lecturer at the Ross School of Business.
 He teaches Finance 334, “Applied Quant/Value Portfolio Management”, a class that uses ‘action-based learning’, to evaluate stocks and funds from a quant/value perspective.
 Petainen is featured in Matthew Schifrin’s book, “The Warren Buffetts Next Door: The World’s Greatest Investors You’ve Never Heard Of and What You Can Learn From Them“.
 He’s also a contributing blogger at Forbes.
 Petainen had articles in Forbes, MoneyShow.com, Welt Am Sonntag, the San Francisco Chronicle, Santa Cruz Sentinel, MSN Money, Financial Post, the Globe and Mail, and many others.

-Steffan is a senior studying finance at the Ross School of Business.
-This past summer, Steffan was an Investment Banking Summer Analyst with Perella Weinberg Partners in New York, where he will be returning full time after graduation.
-After his sophomore year Steffan interned as a Summer Analyst with Hawkeye Capital Management, a deep value, cross capital structure hedge fund in New York.
-When outside of the classroom or office, Steffan enjoys running, hiking, music, and following the NBA.
-Please reach out to Steffan at firstname.lastname@example.org with any questions you may have about the Maize & Blue Endowment Fund.
+Nicholas is a senior studying finance and accounting at the Ross School of Business.
+This past summer, Nicholas was an Investment Banking Summer Analyst with PJT Partners in their Restructuring & Special Situations group in New York, where he will be returning full time after graduation.
+After his sophomore year, Nicholas interned as a Summer Analyst with Apollo Global Management in New York City in their distressed debt division.
+When outside of the classroom or office, Nicholas enjoys debating college football, keeping up with current events, skiing, and watching The Office.
+Please reach out to Nicholas at email@example.com with any questions you may have about the Maize & Blue Endowment Fund.